Circuit Training with Dumbbells

 Hulking Out

 I’m not taking testosterone boosters.
 The boosters and hormone supplements are out there.
 Diet is so critical, high protein and healthy fats.
 My understanding is you go lower on reps and heavier weights to hulk out.
-You don’t really hulk at 15-20 reps like I do, supposedly.
-But you also don’t hulk out on a calorie deficit.
-I’m really not the guy to ask about hulking out.

 The real secret to gains

 I don’t do this.
 But supposedly, the key to gains is pushing to exhaustion on every set.
 If your muscles aren’t screaming in agony, you’re not getting the gains.
 Personal choice.
 I feel like this hard on my joints, ligaments, and tendons.
-I’m old too, and chasing gains is more a younger and braver person’s game.

 I have changed my ways, I’m now pushing to exhaustion, every set, I seem to see much better results in the mirror, and quickly.